 Vivien has drafted various zoning lot development agreements, easement agreements, restrictive declarations, zoning opinions and letters, analyses of site development potential, zoning resolution determination requests, and zoning challenges.
 She has also prepared expert witness reports for litigation involving zoning matters.

 Vivien is an active member of the Land Use Planning and Zoning Committee of the New York City Bar Association, the Regional Planning Association, the Urban Land Institute, and the Governors Island Alliance Young Members Group, as well as a founding member of the Gotham Planning Society.
+Additionally, she is a fellow of the Urban Design Forum.

 Vivien earned her law degree from New York Law School.
 While living abroad, Vivien earned her bachelor's degree from La Trobe University in Melbourne, Australia.